The Mystery of Belgrade’s Ukrainian Hair Buyer

 “There’s no money in Serbia.
 People will sell everything,” Sergey said as he packed hair into a plastic bag.

 Where the hair goes and what it’s used for, Sergey doesn’t know.
-The people who sold him their hair today also told me they didn’t care about that.
+The people who sold him their hair today also told me they didn’t care about it.

 “No, the price is not ok.
 But I came all the way here, so why not?
 I am like Samson – I was keeping my strength for myself until now.
 But then, I was like, I should pass this on to someone else.
 I just hope they won’t use my hair to make poison.
 In our pagan culture we really care about our hair and nails – you must keep them safe because when someone takes it from you they can do all sorts of black magic with it.
 But I actually don’t believe in that stuff,” said Igor.

 Sergey wasn’t too happy with the day’s catch.
-Putin’s visit and the rain had meant that most Belgradians had chosen to stay at home.
-He packed his half empty bag and started preparing for the next day.
-He was going to visit more towns along the main Serbian highway, travelling all the way to the Southern part of Serbia – where the average salary is even lower than in Belgrade.
+Not too many people came.
+Putin’s visit and the rain didn’t help.
+He packed his half empty bag and got to getting ready for the next day.
+He was going to visit other towns along the main Serbian highway, travelling all the way to the Southern part of Serbia – where average salary is even lower than in Belgrade.

 More from Serbia: